The Radio Science Orchestra presents

 Bruce Woolley (Vocals, Theremin, Guitar, Arrangement)

 Bruce Woolley is an English record producer and composer, co-founder of the Radio Science Orchestra.
-His writing and collaborative credits include Thomas Dolby, Grace Jones, Nicki Minaj, Baz Luhrmann, the Orb and Will.i.am, and he keeps a busy schedule as producer for his label, Gramophone Records.
+His writing and collaborative credits include Thomas Dolby, Grace Jones, Nicki Minaj, Baz Luhrmann, the Orb and Will.i.am.
 In 1981 Bruce's international hit - the Ivor Novello Award-nominated "Video Killed The Radio Star" – became the first song aired on MTV.

 Andy Visser (Saxophones, Vox, Keys, Arrangement, Electronics)